TheoWolf/databrary/docs/Restart-the-production-service.md

 You will see three windows: root, databrary, logs.

 # Await window of low activity
+From the root window
-on log window, watch for uploads
+ctrl-a (Right/Left) to move left and right on log window, watch for uploads (See if there any upload)

 # Restart
 on databrary window: